 Specialty Candle Making Kits, Luxury Candle Making Kits, or Sample Candle Making Kits

 This type of candle making kit is unique and focused on the niche it serves.
 Most candle making kits are soy wax based or paraffin wax-based or a blend of both.
 Specialty candle-making kits can be purchased for beeswax for example or coconut wax.

-These kit allow you to try out different blends of waxes without purchasing the small utensils otherwise needed in a candle making kit.
+These kits allow you to try out different blends of waxes without purchasing the small utensils otherwise needed in a candle-making kit.
 If you are a candle maker it is unlikely you would need a thermometer but you may not want to invest in a case of coconut wax and a pack of wicks without a trial run first.